-GOOD HERITAGE CONSERVATION PRACTICE Is the approach to conserving a cultural heritage resource generally accepted by professionals engaged in the work and is set out in the following documents: a.
-UNESCO and International Council on Monuments and Sites (ICOMOS) Conventions and Charters - Venice, Appleton, Washington and Burra; b.
-Parks Canada's Standards and Guidelines for the Conservation of Historic Places in Canada; c.
-The Ontario Ministry of Culture's eight guiding principles in the conservation of built heritage properties; and d.
-The respective Heritage Conservation District Plan or guidelines in which the property is located, if the property is designated under Part V of the Ontario Heritage Act.
-GREENFIELD Lands designated for urban use in an Official Plan, but not yet developed for such uses.
+GREENWAY Trails which are typically a minimum of 25 metres in width and provide linkages for pedestrians and cyclists between significant designations such as parks, open spaces, and community facilities .
+GREEN INFRASTRUCTURE Natural and human-made elements that provide ecological and hydrological functions and processes.
+Green infrastructure can include components such as natural heritage features and systems, parklands, stormwater management systems, street trees, urban forests, natural channels, permeable surfaces, and green roofs.
 HABITAT OF ENDANGERED AND THREATENED SPECIES Habitat of endangered species and threatened species, means the habitat, as approved by the Ontario Ministry of Natural Resources, that is necessary for the maintenance, survival, and/or the recovery of naturally occurring or reintroduced populations of endangered species or threatened species, and where those areas of occurrence are occupied or habitually occupied by the species during all or any part(s) of its life cycle.
-In addition, select species placed on the Species at Risk in Ontario List are identified in regulations under the Endangered Species Act, which may provide further definition of habitat of endangered and threatened species .
+In addition, select species placed on the Species at Risk in Ontario List are identified in regulations under the Endangered Species Act , which may provide further definition of habitat of endangered and threatened species .
 HAZARDOUS LANDS Property or lands that could be unsafe for development due to naturally occurring processes.
 Along river, stream and small inland lake systems, this means that the land, including that covered by water, to the furthest landward limit of the flooding hazard or erosion hazard limits.
 HAZARDOUS SITES Property or lands that could be unsafe for development or site alteration due to naturally occurring hazards.
 These may include unstable soils (sensitive marine clays [leda], organic soils) or unstable bedrock (karst topography).
+HERITAGE ATTRIBUTES The principal features or elements that contribute to a protected heritage property's cultural heritage value or interest, and may include the property's built, constructed, or manufactured elements, as well as natural landforms, vegetation, water features, and its visual setting (e.g. significant views or vistas to or from a protected heritage property).

-HERITAGE PERMIT APPLICATION An application for a permit under Parts IV or V of the Ontario Heritage Act to alter, add to, construct, demolish or remove a structure or feature on a property.
-The heritage permit application shall be accompanied by the following information: a. municipal and legal address of the property; b. name and address of the property owner; c. property survey of the affected property; current photographs of the buildings and landscape features of the property that will be affected by the proposal; e. a description of the proposed work including: i. site plan; ii. sketches or architectural drawings of the proposed work showing materials, dimensions and scope of the work to be undertaken; f. any research or documentation in support of the proposal including; i. archival photographs of the property; ii. pictures or plans of similarly styled heritage buildings in the community; and iii. signed statement by the owner authorizing the application and permitting staff to inspect the property.
-HERITAGE REGISTER The register of cultural heritage resources as established under Section 27 of the Ontario Heritage Act.
-HOME OCCUPATION A small-scale privately operated business which provides a service as an accessory use within a residential dwelling unit, or an accessory building to a residential dwelling unit, and is performed by one or more of the permanent residents of that dwelling unit and is compatible with the character of the surrounding area.
-Permitted home occupation uses will be defined and development standards established in the zoning by-law.
-HOTEL A building(s) or part thereof on the same lot used to accommodate the travelling public for gain or profit, by supplying them with sleeping accommodation but without individual private cooking facilities.
+HERITAGE PERMIT APPLICATION

+An application for a permit under Parts IV or V of the Ontario Heritage Act to alter, add to, construct, demolish or remove a structure or feature on a property.
+The heritage permit application shall be accompanied by the following information:

+- a. municipal and legal address of the property; - b. name and address of the property owner; - c. property survey of the affected property; - d. current photographs of the buildings and landscape features of the property that will be affected by the proposal; - e. a description of the proposed work including: - i. site plan; - ii. sketches or architectural drawings of the proposed work showing materials, dimensions and scope of the work to be undertaken; - f. any research or documentation in support of the proposal including; - i. archival photographs of the property; - ii. pictures or plans of similarly styled heritage buildings in the community; and - iii. signed statement by the owner authorizing the application and permitting staff to inspect the property.